Cardiology Cases NSTEMI

 The case

 As usual, the case is actually an amalgam of cases from my practice.
-It’s based on genuine experiences but is essentially hypothetical, so any relation to real cases is entiely coincidental and unintentional.
-A 40 year old man with no previous history and no cardiac risk factors presents to the ED with chest pain, which started while walking his dog.
+It’s based on genuine experiences but is essentially hypothetical, so any relation to real cases is entirely coincidental and unintentional.
+A 40-year-old man with no previous history and no cardiac risk factors presents to the ED with chest pain, which started while walking his dog.
 He has walked his dog every morning for years but this morning he developed a dull ache in his central chest.
 The pain didn’t radiate and eased after 2-3 minutes.
-It didn’t stop him walking but recurred several times during his 45 minute stroll.
+It didn’t stop him from walking but recurred several times during his 45-minute stroll.
 Finally, after it recurred (transiently) at rest soon after getting home, he decided to seek attention at a Walk In Centre, and an ambulance was called.

 The patient arrived in the ED pain-free and had an ECG recorded, as shown.